cmvandrevala/more-than-equations/content/Computer Science/Labs/File Away Those Details.md

 v = \frac{1}{n - 1} \sum_{i = 1}^n (x_i - \bar{x})^2
 $$

-But this formula has a problem in that it requires us to work out the average ($$\bar{x}$$) first and then run back through the data to find the variance.
+But this formula has a problem in that it requires us to work out the average ($\bar{x}$) first and then run back through the data to find the variance.
 This might not be feasible or desired if the data set is very large.

 Thus, we often use a reworked version of the formula: